CMB27/AutomationTimers/README.md

 <details><summary id="linearramp-setrate"><strong>setRate()</strong></summary><blockquote>

 ### Description
-sets the ramp rate in units per millisecond of a `LinearRamp` object.
+sets the ramp rate of a `LinearRamp` object.
+When not using a user defined `timeGetter`, this is units per millisecond.
+Otherwise it is in units per whatever time units the associated `TimeGetter` is getting.

 ### Syntax
 `myRamp.setRate(rate)`